pudly/schmopera-hugo/content/articles/anna-1.md

 "We’re scrambling, but I think we’ll have no choice but to physically build our own sets and costumes," Mr. Gelb told _The New York Times_, adding that the Met's five-year relationship with the Bolshoi would be lost in the "collateral damage" of Putin's actions.

 As for the rest of these artists supporting or supported by Putin, everyone is assuming the Met means conductor Valery Gergiev and soprano Anna Netrebko, both of whom have ties to Putin and haven't been great about condemning the Russian leader's invasion of Ukraine.

-Netrebko has endorsed Putin in his election campaign, suggested she was attracted to his "strong, male energy", and was photographed with pro-Russian separatist leader Oleg Tsaryov, holding a separatist flag.
+Both [Netrebko](https://www.npr.org/sections/deceptivecadence/2012/02/15/146942131/around-the-classical-internet-february-17-2012) and [Gergiev](https://www.nytimes.com/2022/02/25/arts/music/valery-gergiev-putin-munich-rotterdam.html) have endorsed Putin.
+Gergiev signed a letter in support of Russia's 2014 annexation of Crimea; Netrebko was [photographed](https://artsbeat.blogs.nytimes.com/2014/12/09/donation-to-ukrainian-opera-house-puts-netrebko-in-a-political-spotlight/) with pro-Russian separatist leader Oleg Tsaryov, holding a separatist flag.

-Gergiev has already been dropped by Carnegie Hall, [Teatro alla Scala](https://milano.repubblica.it/cronaca/2022/02/28/news/scala_milano_beppe_sala_gergiev_direttore_amico_di_putin_non_dirigera_la_dama_di_picche-339660325/#:\~:text=Giallo%20Netrebko%3A%20non%20sar%C3%A0%20in,motivi%20di%20salute%22%20%2D%20la%20Repubblica), and his own management, and if he doesn't denounce the invasion by today, he'll be fired from his post at the Munich Philharmonic.
+Gergiev has already been dropped by Carnegie Hall, [Teatro alla Scala](https://milano.repubblica.it/cronaca/2022/02/28/news/scala_milano_beppe_sala_gergiev_direttore_amico_di_putin_non_dirigera_la_dama_di_picche-339660325/#:\~:text=Giallo%20Netrebko%3A%20non%20sar%C3%A0%20in,motivi%20di%20salute%22%20%2D%20la%20Repubblica), and his [own management](https://www.npr.org/2022/02/27/1083378312/ukraine-russia-valery-gergiev-putin), who said the conductor "will not, or cannot, publicly end his long-expressed support for a regime that has come to commit such crimes."

 Netrebko is set to sing in the [Met's _Turandot_](https://www.metopera.org/season/2021-22-season/turandot/) starting April 30, and I suppose that's when we'll know for sure whether Gelb is serious about keeping one of his major stars off the stage.

 > For what it's worth, I don't think it's fair to superimpose political expectations upon artists.

-It sure does seem like Netrebko is at risk for losing some major professional relationships, and she's understandably pissed about it.
+It sure does seem like Netrebko is at risk for losing some major professional relationships, and she's understandably upset about it.
 She wrote on Sunday, "Forcing artists, or any public figure, to voice their political opinions in public and to denounce their homeland is not right," she wrote on Sunday.
 "I am not an expert in politics.
 I am an artist and my purpose is to unite people across political divides."

 She says she is "opposed to this war", that she has friends in Ukraine "and the pain and suffering right now breaks my heart."